srohit0/trafficVision/README.md

 ### Demo

-Demo uses a recorded video in the media dir
+App starts the demo, if no other option is provided.
+Demo uses a video stored in the [media/](./media) dir.
 ```
 % ./main.py
 ('Loaded', 'yoloOpenVX')